-Delicious, hearty and one-pan easy, this Warm Spiced Beef Hot Pot pairs warm spiced beef, tomatoes and carrots with a crispy sliced potato topping.
+Delicious, hearty and one-pan easy beef hot pot pairs beef cubes with tomatoes and carrots with a crispy sliced potato topping.

 While this dish does need an hour and a half or so in the oven, it doesn’t take too long to put it together, so once it’s in the oven, you are freed up until it’s done.
 When it comes out of the oven, as it’s an all-in-one dish, there’s nothing else you need to make for a complete meal.

 Beef – You can start this dish with stewing beef cubes, or any larger piece of beef steak, trimmed and cubed.

 Red Wine – you can use any red wine that you enjoying drinking.
 Don’t have or want to use wine?
 Replace with 1/2 cup beef or chicken stock with a splash of red wine vinegar.

 Potatoes – Russet Potatoes are recommended, for best results.
 I didn’t peel my potatoes, but just scrubbed them well before slicing.
 You can certainly peel if you like.

 Canned Tomatoes – I used diced tomatoes here, but crushed or even hand-crushed whole canned tomatoes would work just fine.

 While best enjoyed freshly cooked, you can make this ahead and reheat.
 To reheat, cover loosely with aluminum foil and heat in a 350F oven until warmed through.

 This beef hot pot should freeze well up to 3 months.